Beyond “Whimp” Cultivating Courage (Part II)

 “Everyone dies.
 Not everyone really lives”

-There are many things you can do to live a healthier life filled with adventure and love.
-In fact, small and consistent steps lead to the biggest changes.
+You can do many things to live a healthier life filled with adventure and love.
+But, all and consistent steps lead to the most significant changes.

-Make a commitment to do what you love, to explore your passions.
+Commit to doing what you love, to explore your passions.

 Get busy living and face death when it comes!